santoshxshrestha/termocast/README.md

 - `poll()` checks for events without blocking (ui.rs:45)
 - Pattern matching on `KeyEvent` handles different keys
-- 'q' to quit (ui.rs:47-53)
+- 'Esc' or 'Ctrl+C' to quit (ui.rs:47-62)
-- 'Enter' to fetch weather (ui.rs:54-66)
+- 'Enter' to fetch weather (ui.rs:63-75)
-- Character input for city name (ui.rs:67-73)
+- Character input for city name (ui.rs:76-82)
-- 'Backspace' to delete characters (ui.rs:74-80)
+- 'Backspace' to delete characters (ui.rs:83-89)

-**Note:** The quit key is lowercase 'q' only.
-If you want to search for a city containing the letter 'q' (like "Qatar" or "Iraq"), you can use capital 'Q' instead.
+**Note:** The quit keys are 'Esc' or 'Ctrl+C'.
+This means you can now freely type 'q' in city names like "Qatar" or "Iraq" without worrying about accidentally quitting the application.

 ```rust
 // Non-blocking event polling